How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Response:

-Why it works: Full ownership, no excuses, concrete action taken, and a genuine make-good offer that moves the conversation private.
+"Why it works: Full ownership, no excuses, concrete action taken, and a genuine make-good offer that moves the conversation private."

-Example 12: The Transparent Fix
+Example 12: The Service Recovery

 Review: "Room wasn't clean when we checked in.
 Found hair in the bathroom and stains on the sheets."